erickbytes/divbull/divbull.com/content/blog/My-Evolution-as-an-Investor.md

 Category: Essay

 As we wind down the final days of 2025, I've begun assessing my portfolio in a deeper nature.
 I've been taking stock of my portfolio's characteristics across dimensions like sector diversification, growth vs. value, large caps vs. small caps and US vs. international equity exposure.
 I made a classification of each my holdings across these dimensions with the help of Bing Copilot (ChatGPT under the hood).
 What I've found has surprised me in some ways and confirmed what I already suspected.
-I will now comment on my findings below, conclude with the actions I plan to take now that I've considered my portfolio against typical benchmarks.
+I will now comment on my findings below, then conclude with the actions I plan to take now that I've considered my portfolio against typical benchmarks.

 **Sector Exposure**